-We commend the TSA's efforts to promulgate regulations that comply with the requirements of its congressional mandate while ensuring those rules do not overburden businesses that pose no threat to aviation security.
-That said, we are deeply concerned that the current Notice of Proposed Rulemaking (NPRM) does not take into account the true nature of the majority of entities certificated by the Federal Aviation Administration (FAA) under part 145.
-Further, the proposal does not account for approved maintenance organizations that are allowed to work on U.S.-registered aircraft and articles without being certificated by the FAA, namely, those repair stations that are domiciled in Canada.
+We commend the TSA's efforts to promulgate regulations that comply with the requirements of its congressional mandate as well as ensuring its rules do not overburden businesses that do not represent a threat to aviation security.
+However, we are deeply concerned that the current Notice of Proposed Rulemaking (NPRM) does not take into account the true nature of the majority of entities certificated by the Federal Aviation Administration (FAA) under part 145.
+Further, it does not account for approved maintenance organizations that are allowed to work on U.S.-registered aircraft and articles without being certificated by the FAA, namely, those repair stations that are domiciled in Canada.

 We understand the agency is currently in the process of training its inspectors to oversee the security measures taken by repair stations in response to a final rule.
-This training is premature.
-ARSA is concerned that differences between the NPRM and a final rule may be substantial and would therefore require retraining security inspectors.
+This concerns the association since the differences between the NPRM and a final rule may be substantial and would therefore require retraining of those security inspectors.
 Therefore, we urge the agency to provide draft guidance material to its inspectors and the public at the same time it issues a SNPRM.
 Alternatively, we urge that the guidance material be made available as soon as possible so that the final rule will reflect the needs of the agency, the industry and the public.

-All references are to Title 14 Code of Federal Regulations (CFR) or the proposed sections of this rulemaking (49 CFR) unless otherwise noted.
+1 All references are to Title 14 Code of Federal Regulations (CFR) or the proposed sections of this rulemaking (49 CFR) unless otherwise noted.